kybouw/budg/README.md

 There is also an uninstallation script included with the repo.
 You can run it the same way as the install script.
 However, it does not require any of the other files in the repo, so you can run it without the repo.

 **Note:** the uninstall script will remove all budgit plans you have on your system.
 If you plan on reinstalling in the future, or if you just want to save the outline of your current budget, make sure to create a backup.
-Your plan is located in `~/.config/budg/`.
+Your plan is located in `~/.config/budg/`. _This is being addressed by issue #22._

 ### Method 1 (**_recommended_**): the repo is already on your system

-If you already have the repo from which you installed with on your system, then just use the uninstall script that was included with it.
-This is the recommended method for removing budg.
-Updated versions of the uninstall script may not be compatible with the version of budg that you have installed, so downloaded an updated uninstall script may not completely remove budg from your system.
+If you have the repo that you used to install budg, then just use the uninstall script that was included with it.
+This is the recommended method for removing budg since updated versions of the uninstall script may not be compatible with the version of budg that you have installed.

-1. Just run `uninstall.sh`
+1. Run `uninstall.sh`

 ```text
 $ ./path/to/repo/uninstall.sh